 A short sale of a security could expose a fund to losses if the price of the security sold short rises, as the Fund may be required to purchase the security to cover its short position at a price higher than the price at which the security was sold short.
 Short selling of securities involves unlimited risk of loss since the price of a security may appreciate indefinitely before the short position is closed out.
-In addition, a short sale requires the borrowing of the security in order for the short sale to be completed.
-There can be no assurance that the lender of the security will not demand repayment of the security before the Funds want it, which could require the Funds to borrow the security elsewhere or to purchase it in the market at an unfavorable price.
-If multiple lenders of the security in the market recall the same security at the same time, there may be a forced liquidation of short positions that could cause the price of the borrowed security to rise significantly.
+In addition, a short sale requires the borrowing of the security will not demand repayment of the security before the Funds want it, which could require the Funds to borrow the security in the market recall the same security at the same time, there may be a forced liquidation of short positions that could cause the price of the borrowed security to rise significantly.
 In addition, the borrowing of securities requires the payment of a borrowing fee.
-There can be no assurance that the borrowing costs will not increase during the borrowing period, in addition to the costs of the short selling strategy.
+There can be no assurance that the borrowing period, in addition to the costs of the short selling strategy.
 In addition, there is no assurance that the security that was shorted can be repurchased due to supply and demand limitations in the market.
-An alternative mutual fund is generally permitted to sell short securities up to 50% of its NAV, including up to 10% of its NAV in securities of a single issuer.

-ESG Investment Strategy or Objectives Risk
+ESG Investment Strategy Risk

-Some underlying funds may have fundamental investment objectives based on certain ESG criteria.
-Other underlying funds may employ ESG analysis as a component of their investment strategies.
+Some funds may employ ESG analysis as a component of their investment strategies.
 ESG criteria, like any other metric through which investments in securities may be measured, are subject to uncertainty, limitations, and discretion.
 ESG methodologies and strategies may limit the types and number of investment opportunities available to funds and, as a result, this fund may deviate from a benchmark or the performance of comparable funds that do not have an ESG focus.
-Further, a fund that utilizes an Index to achieve an ESG-based investment objective or strategy will generally not be able to eliminate the possibility of an Index having exposure to companies that exhibit negative ESG characteristics and/or companies that are involved in severe controversies or materially involved in specified business activities that some may consider to be inconsistent with a restrictive ESG-oriented investment approach.
+Further, a fund that utilizes an Index to achieve an ESG-based investment strategy will generally not be able to eliminate the possibility of an Index having exposure to companies that exhibit negative ESG characteristics and/or companies that are involved in severe controversies or materially involved in specified business activities that some may consider to be inconsistent with a restrictive ESG-oriented investment approach.
 Subject to applicable securities law, the methodology of the Indices may also change from time to time for any reason, including as a result of changes to ESG principles generally.